Houston's new Memorial Park Golf Course Review

 It's A Slam Dunk, If You Get On

 By Mike Bailey

 You can get tee times at Memorial Park in Houston three days in advance, online starting at 6 a.m.
 By 6:01, they're all gone, with the exception of some late afternoon slots when getting in close to 18 holes before dark is impossible.
-The Tom Doak redesign of this near century-old course is the hottest golf ticket in Texas.
+The Tom Doak redesign of this near century-old municipal is the hottest golf ticket in Texas.